Skip Navigation

 A copy of this article has been sent to your email.

-Summary: The Parent PLUS Loan is a federal Direct student loan available to the parents of dependent undergraduate students.
-The Direct Parent PLUS Loan offers a fixed 8.05% interest rate for the 2023 - 2024 school year and flexible loan limits.
+Summary: The Parent PLUS Loan is a federal loan that parents of dependent undergraduate students can use to help pay for their child’s education.
+The Direct Parent PLUS Loan offers a fixed 9.08% interest rate for the 2024 - 2025 school year and flexible loan limits.
 To be eligible, a parent can’t have an adverse credit history.
-However, the credit check for a Parent PLUS Loan is not as stringent as that for a private student loan.
-If you were denied a private student loan, you may still qualify for a Parent PLUS Loan.
+The credit check for this loan is less strict than for private student loans, so even if you’re denied a private loan, you could still be approved for a Parent PLUS Loan.
 Parent PLUS Loans have a 4.228% origination fee for loans first disbursed on or after Oct.
-1, 2023 through Sept.
-30, 2024.
+1, 2024 through Sept.
+30, 2025.

-Before parents borrow from the Parent PLUS Loan program, it is best if their child exhausts eligibility for Direct Loans first, since these student loans have lower interest rates and fees.
+Before parents explore borrowing through the Parent PLUS Loan program, it’s recommended that their child first takes full advantage of their eligibility for Direct Loans.
+This is because Direct Loans typically come with lower interest rates and fees.

 Parent PLUS Loan Interest Rates